 no matter your development strategy, we have a pre-built feasibility template recipe for your project

 Do you wish to Develop & Sell or Develop & Hold?

-Based on your end game, choose from 4 different calculation sheets.
-Each designed specifically for residential, commercial keeping in mind your strategy.
+Based on your development strategy, choose from 4 different calculation sheets.

 You can allocate & project any interim income you expect to earn from the property before or during construction.

 Allocate Development Costs

 Dynamically add cost centres & cost codes, section by section or add more rows.
 Your cost codes are synced from your master data.
 You can update them in real-time and sync them with the project you are working on instantly.

 I don't want to bore you with technobabble, because that's not my intention.